IDEA-Research/Grounded-Segment-Anything/README.md

   --device "cuda"
 ```

-- The model prediction visualization will be saved in `output_dir` as follow:
+- The model prediction visualization will be saved in `output_dir` as follows:

 <img src="assets/osx/grounded_sam_osx_output.jpg" style="zoom: 49%;" />

 - We also support promptable 3D whole-body mesh recovery.
-For example, you can track someone with with a text prompt  and estimate his 3D pose and shape :
+For example, you can track someone with a text prompt  and estimate his 3D pose and shape :

 | ![space-1.jpg](assets/osx/grounded_sam_osx_output1.jpg) |
 | :---------------------------------------------------: |